-3. Do you believe that the IESBA Code establishes sufficient and appropriate provisions to help professional accountants and firms deal with threats to compliance with the fundamental principles and independence that might be created by the level of fees charged?
-Do you believe that the IESBA Code appropriately deals with the issues you identified in Q1?
+pr ar by you believe that the IESBA Code establishes sufficient and appropriate provisions to help ofessional accountants and firms deal with threats to compliance with the fundamental principle and independence that might be created by the level of fees charged?
+Do you believe that the SBA Code appropriately deals with the issues you identified in Q1? by you believe that there are aspects of your firm's policies and procedures described in Q2 about at are more stringent than the provisions in the IESBA Code?
+If so, please explain why. ch hat do you believe should be done to respond appropriately to concerns about the level of fee larged by audit firms?
+What should be IESBA's role?
+Who else should play a role and what would that role be?